 After all, it’s repeated many times throughout the movie that “marriage is an economic proposition” rather than something based on love.
 And while most of the characters eventually find some level of happiness through marriage, Jo’s need for independence simply doesn’t fit into the traditional structure society has created for her.
 Her breakdown near the middle of the film about how lonely she feels despite having many opportunities to amend those feelings was honestly heartbreaking, and it made me think a lot about how I’ve been living my own life up to this point as well.
 Love is a confusing thing, and while many people feel like they want to be loved, they don’t think of all the fine print and asterisks that come along with fully committing yourself to another person.
 I don’t think I’ve seen a movie portray that internal conflict between self-ownership and exposing yourself to the vulnerability of loving someone quite like Little Women has, and I can’t praise Saoirse Ronan enough for her performance in that regard.

-I suppose the only criticisms I have are that Meg’s romance seemed fairly skimmed over, and the movie as a whole started to drag a bit near the end.
+I suppose the only criticisms I have are that Meg’s romance seemed fairly skimmed over, and the movie as a whole started to drag things out near the end.
 I honestly don’t even remember how or why Meg fell in love with the tutor character, as he seemed like a much older and dorkier man compared to the free-spirited March sisters.
-Laurie was definitely considered the “hot one” out of all the guys in town and even though he was supposed to be socially awkward and not adhere to typical 19th century male standards, his tutor and Meg’s eventual husband always seemed far more awkward and less capable of social activity than him.
+Laurie was definitely considered the “hot one” out of all the guys in town and even though he was supposed to be socially awkward and not adhere to typical 19th century male standards, his tutor and Meg’s eventual husband always seemed like a far more awkward and less socially capable person than Laurie.
 It just sort of felt as though their romance was skipped over entirely and they were only together out of necessity, which I could definitely understand if there wasn’t also a scene in which Meg explained how deeply in love she was with him and how she was willing to give up her prospects of being an actress just to be with him instead.

-Pacing near the end of the movie was also a little slow for me, as it started to feel as though the film was dragging out the end of Jo March’s story with her European “lover” as he visited their house and hung around awkwardly post-funeral for a while.
-The two of them didn’t really seem like they had much of a connection between him being a hot dude and also being interested in writing, though I guess that makes sense since she technically doesn’t marry him at the end of the movie, it’s only the character in her book marrying him to appease her editor.
+Pacing near the end of the movie also seemed to slow to a crawl, as the film dragged out the end of Jo March’s storyline with her European “lover,” having him awkwardly visit the house of the girls post-funeral and hang around for a while, not doing much.
+The two of them didn’t really seem like they had much of a connection other than him being a hot dude and also being interested in writing, though I guess that makes sense since she technically doesn’t marry him at the end of the movie, it’s only the character in her book marrying him to appease her editor.
 Even if that subplot was left intentionally weak to show how forced the marriage at the end would be, it still wasn’t all that fun to watch as it slowly unfolded in the background of Jo March writing her book (you know, the most important and interesting part of the story).